Syllabus for PLA-200

 After completing this course, you should be able to:

 Both of the following texts are recommended for students who plan to gain credit through Prior Learning Assessment.
-Neither, however, is required for this course.
+None, however, is required for this course.

 The following book by Theresa Hoffmann takes the student through the process step-by-step and includes many helpful resources.

-The book by Janet Colvin is designed to help students navigate the PLA process and also includes helpful information and resources.
+The books listed below are designed to help students navigate the PLA process and also include helpful information and resources.
+Linked here and in some modules are PowerPoint presentations that summarize the content of these books.

-Introduction to Portfolio Development is a two-credit online course, consisting seven (7) modules.
-Modules include topics, learning objectives, study materials (including a lesson), and activities.
+Introduction to Portfolio Development is a two-credit, online course, consisting seven modules.
+Modules include an overview, module topics, learning objectives, study materials (including a lesson), and activities.
 Module titles are listed below.

 One of the tasks you will complete during this course is the creation of your portfolio site.
-This is a simple process, using Google Apps, that will provide you with a place to build your portfolio or portfolios.
+This is a simple process using Google Apps that will provide you with a place to build your portfolio or portfolios.
+Detailed instructions are provided in Module 1.
+This site is for your use and is your own to manage.
 You will place the outline created during this course on your site and share it with your mentor and the Office of Portfolio Assessment.
+Upon completion of your portfolio assessment(s) and your degree, this site will remain yours to use as you wish.

-There are several terms that are used in specialized ways at Thomas Edison State College.
+There are several terms that are used in specialized ways at Thomas Edison State University.
 This brief list will help you understand how they apply to your portfolio development.

 For your formal work in the course, you are required to participate in online discussion forums and complete written assignments.
 See below for details.

-You are required to complete eight (8) written assignments.
-All are are on a variety of topics associated with the course modules.
+You are required to complete eight written assignments.
+All are on a variety of topics associated with the course modules.
 Written Assignment 7 consists of your learning outline and will be worth a greater percentage of your grade than other assignments (see next section).
+There is also an additional unnumbered assignment in Module 1, where you create your Portfolio Site.

 A note about submitting assignments: Please note that the learning management system allows you to resubmit any assignment.
 If you have received feedback and wish to resubmit or add a file, go back to the Assignment link and click "Edit my submission," then add your new file, and then click "Save changes."
-You may add up to 2 additional files to Assignments 1-6 and 8, and you may add up to 9 additional files to Assignment 7.-
+You may add up to two additional files to Assignments 1 through 6 and 8, and you may add up to nine additional files to Assignment 7.

 Note the course area titled Samples.
-In this area you will find samples for each of the assignments (except Written Assignment 2, which is a form).
-These samples are designed to give you an idea of what is expected for each assignment.
+In this area you will find samples for some of the more detailed assignments.
+These samples are designed to give you an idea of what is expected.
 They are designed to be helpful guides; your own work will of course reflect your own prior learning.

 Your grade in the course will be determined as follows: